As Advertised In…

 Investment Advisor Representative

 John has been a principal of Pfahnl & Hunt Accountancy Corporation (a San Jose, California based CPA firm) since July 1981.
 Pfahnl & Hunt continues to be John’s primary business activity.
+John became a registered representative of Loring Ward Securities, Inc. in June 1999.
+He also became an Investment Adviser Representative (IAR) of LWI Financial, Inc. at that time.
+In December 2006 John became a dual-registered IAR when he was also registered with WDAS.

 During John’s career, he has NOT been the subject of any disciplinary actions from any of the regulatory bodies responsible for policing his professional activities.
 He has also NOT been the subject of any criminal or civil court actions.
 He has NOT been the subject of any administrative proceedings before the SEC or any other regulatory bodies.
 He has NOT been found to be in violation of any self-regulatory organization’s (SRO’s) rules NOR has he ever been barred or suspended from membership in any professional organizations.